Divy1211/IntroToPython/docs/inheritance.md

 The 2nd approach fixes this issue but it is also a bit tedious because you have to manually declare all properties of a person inside the student constructor...
 What if there were not 5, but 100 different properties associated with a person?
 It would be too unfeasable to manually rewrite them.

 This is where inheritance comes into the picture.
-Inheritance literally allows us to "inherit" the properties of one class (called the super class) into another class (called the sub class)
+Inheritance literally allows us to "inherit" the properties of one class (called the super or base class) into another class (called the sub or child class)

 ```py